What is online meditation?

 How do I join an online group?

-The first thing you will want to do is make contact with one of our Online Porters.
+If you have any problems or questions, contact one of our Online Porters.
 These are volunteers who will make sure your machine is set up correctly, explain the conventions we follow in online meditation, and generally make sure you are comfortable and feel welcomed into our community.
 Just drop an email to one of our Porters, and they will introduce you into our practice.
 For a subject, please use “Online Meditation” so that they can quickly pick out your email in their email stream.

 Our Porters are: